owen-it/ng-component-loader/README.md

 # ng-component-loader

-AngularJs component loader for Webpack
+`ng-component-loader` is a loader for Webpack that can transform Angular components into a plain JavaScript module.

 ## Install